← Back to Blog

 • Best feel: Srixon Soft Feel — $22/dozen, 60 compression, surprisingly satisfying off the putter face

-• Best budget: Vice Drive — $16/dozen, DTC pricing, quality 2-piece surlyn construction
+• Best budget: Vice Drive — budget-first pricing, quality 2-piece surlyn construction

 Quick answer: the best golf ball for most high handicappers is the Callaway Supersoft because it is low compression, forgiving off the tee, easy to find, and cheap enough that losing one does not ruin your round.
 If you lose 4+ balls per round, start with Vice Drive or Kirkland.
 If you want a softer short-game feel, try Srixon Soft Feel.